htechvip/pixel-ai-hub/src/content/blog/mastering-chatgpt-for-career-growth.md

 **About the Author**

-Cho-Nan Tsai teaches AI at USC and has spent 27+ years implementing AI solutions across Fortune 200 companies.
+Cho-Nan Tsai teaches AI at USC and has spent 3 decades implementing AI solutions across Fortune 200 companies.
 He's helped thousands of professionals leverage AI for career acceleration.